-They’ve even formally suggested that the U.S. government establish a strategic reserve of critical materials essential for AI infrastructure,
+It’s even formally suggested that the U.S. government establish a strategic reserve of critical materials essential for AI infrastructure,

 And ONE company has emerged as America's secret weapon.

-They are the only rare earth mining and processing facility in the U.S.
+It is the only rare earth mining and processing facility in the U.S.

-And they are going to be absolutely crucial as Project Stargate continues to expand to more facilities across the United States.
+And it is going to be absolutely crucial as Project Stargate continues to expand to more facilities across the U.S.

-Apple just signed a $500 million dollar deal with them.
+Apple just signed a $500 million deal with it.

 As Apple CEO Tim Cook said: "This partnership will help strengthen the supply of these materials here in the United States."